leebyron/ecmascript-more-export-from/Spec.md

 > Note: This document is written as a delta against the ES6 RC4
 > specification.
 Headers illustrate the location in the specification.
 The use
 > of <ins>ins</ins> and <del>del</del> illustrate addition and removal to
 > existing sections.
+Shaded blocks followed by content indicates an existing
+> portion of content to be replaced by the followed content.
+Unadorned content
-Unadorned content is new or contextually unalterned.
+> is new or contextually unalterned.
+Omitted content should be assumed
-> Omitted content should be assumed irrelevant to this proposal unless
+> irrelevant to this proposal unless otherwise noted.
-> otherwise noted.

 ---